 Frank Whitehouse together with the current Chairman Derek Brice and other committee members over the last few years have continued the long held traditions of the club and are moving forward.
 A large project has been undertaken to modernise the clubhouse and all the facilities.
 This is an ongoing process and is being done without losing sight of the purpose of the club, that of allowing the local community to have access to and participate in Juinior football.

 In the summer of 2007 despite failed attempts to obtain various grants the old clubhouse was demolished and the development of the current clubhouse began.
-With the commitment and hard work of the Committee, Managers, Players, Parents and Friends sufficient funds have been raised to carry out the construction work required and it was completed by Christmas 2008 with the re- introduction of mains electricity to the site.
+With the commitment and hard work of the Committee, Managers, Players, Guardian and Friends sufficient funds have been raised to carry out the construction work required and it was completed by Christmas 2008 with the re- introduction of mains electricity to the site.

 The club itself now consists of teams ranging form Under 7’s to Under 18’s with some age groups having two teams.
 A new young 5 to 7yrs academy has commenced and the future looks healthy with approximately 230 players involved in football within the club.